elespdn/collation_spelling/readme.md

 #### Goals of this study:

-- assess which is the most efficient method for isolating orthographical variation in Old French and, more in general, medieval texts in the context of automatic collation
+- assess which is the most efficient method for isolating orthographical variation in Old French and, more in general, medieval texts in the context of automatic collation.
 - test the use of NLP resources in the pre-processing of data for automatic collation
 - further test and explore the near-match functionality in CollateX
 - present additional visualization and export options for normalized collations in CollateX

 ---

-In the example

-- [Example1](case_study/example1.ipynb) (easier, better starting from here)

-four ways will be tested.
+Example available in [case_study](case_study) dir.

 The results that better comply with the scholar's expectations ("ideal results") are reached using manual normalization (2a.
 Dictionary).
 They can be used for evaluating the others.